hauntshadow/CS3535/inq_rep5/README.md

  seperate the digits into ten clusters, where each cluster should represent a unique digit.
 This example will give us an example to follow when implementing the K-Means algorithm for segment analysis.

+ This code also displays a way to see how well our algorithm runs, given that we use Principal Compnent Analysis to figure this out.
+This could be useful, but it may be too time consuming, given that we will have over 8 million segments to analyze.

  This example is written in Python, so it shows that there is an example of a K-Means implementation written in Python, which is our answer to the third question.